 A large proportion of people in prison have substance use disorders (SUDs) when they enter prison, and after release, the risk of overdose death and relapse into substance use is high.
 Because of this, it is important to screen for SUDs upon arrival prison and to offer adequate treatment for substance abuse disorders during imprisonment.

 PriSUD is a large research project that has been developed at the Norwegian Centre for Addiction Research (SERAF) at the University of Oslo (UiO).
 Over time, the project has increased in scope and includes both studies related to the Norwegian and the Nordic prison population.
 PriSUD will be the first research project to investigate the epidemiology and the lived experiences of people with SUD in the Nordic prison population.

-PriSUD-Norden's ambition is to evaluate the treatment of substance abuse disorders among people with prison experience in Norway, Sweden and Denmark.
-The project has three parts; a large register study, a qualitative study and a study that looks at the possibility of using risk calculation tools.
+The project has three parts: a large register study, a qualitative study and a study examines the possibility of using risk calculation tools.
+The project is funded by Health South-East and the Research Council of Norway.

 The PriSUD project mainly uses two data sources; two cohorts that will be used to illuminate different aspects of the project.
 These cohorts have been named The Norwegian Prison Release Study (nPRIS) and The Norwegian Offender Mental Health and Addiction Study (NorMA).

 All data used in the PriSUD project has been de-identified.
-In addition, all results will be anonymised , ie no persons should be able to be identified on the basis of material published from the study.
+In addition, all results will be anonymized, ie no persons will be able to be identified based on material published from the study.
 The data in the study are stored through the Services for Sensitive Data (TSD).